cosmiciron/GPT4People/README.md

       One email address with **xxx@gpt4people.ai** will be created for you.
       After that, you can jump to portal page by clicking the link or type **"http://127.0.0.1:8000/portal/"**. <br>
       The portal will work well only after the account created.

-4. **Run a Local LLM**: Use the provided scripts to set up and run a local instance of a language model.
-5. **Interact via Channels**: Test out interactions through different channels, such as email or text messages.

-Note: The current version is experimental, and we welcome contributions to make the setup easier and more versatile.

 ## Contributing
 We believe in open collaboration.
 Whether you’re a developer, researcher, or someone interested in the future of AI, your contribution matters.
 Here’s how you can get involved: